javalin/javalin-test/README.md

 # Javalin Test - An Acceptance Testing tool for the Javalin Web Framework

 javalin-test  is a tool that will launch a short-lived javalin server in your tests.
-From here, you can register your request handlers, and use the built-in http client to test your request handlers.
+From here, you can register your request handlers and use the built-in http client to test them.

 ## Install